 Most people tolerate L-glutamine supplementation very well (1).
 However, some individuals are unable to metabolize it effectively and can have an excess build-up of glutamate in the brain.
 This can cause anxiety and irritablity.
 These individuals are typically not methylating well and often deficient in zinc, magnesium, riboflavin, B6, folate and B12.
 This reaction is rare but can happen if you are supplementing with heavy doses of L-glutamine while deficient in these B vitamins.

 The best dosage for healing leaky gut is to start with about 3-5 grams daily and if you feel good (no increased anxiety or irritability) you can increase your dosage to 5-10+ grams.
 I have seen great clinical results using 20+ grams daily for certain individuals.

 You want to make sure you have a purified version of L-glutamine that has been clinically tested.
 It is always adviseable to consult a trained functional nutritionist or functional medicine doctor before taking more than 5 grams daily.
+For L-glutamine supplements you can read more here.
 This is what I use with my clients here

 Additional Info on L-Glutamine:

 L-glutamine is SO POWERFUL for healing the gut as well as the endothelial lining of the arteries, urinary tract, respiratory tract, etc and stabilizing a highly reactive immune system.
 This is why it is one of my go to supplements with auto-immune cases and individuals suffering from damaged arteries, UTI’s, ulcers, leaky gut, painful urination, allergies and sinusitis, etc.